 “Digital media is a props up nowadays, clearly.
 People, especially the youth, have access to streaming services to listen to all the music they need.
 For instance, if they are going to buy a David Bowie album on vinyl, they have already listened and checked that out online, so there is no risk as they know what they are buying,” says Milton.

 Record stores, by complementing the physical browsing experience gives a refreshing feeling to the buyers.
+Henry Nicholson, who works at an animation company in Cardiff is a seasoned collector of vinyl records.
+He is happy that record stores are still relevant today so that youngsters can have this music experience.
 “It is really fun going through the collections.
 I feel like more and more people are getting into listening to vinyl.
-Whenever I go to a record store, I can see many people already inside,” said Henry Nicholson who works at animation in Cardiff.
+Whenever I go to a record store, I can see many people already inside,” he said.

-Elerie Evans, who recently started collecting vinyl records, experienced Record Store Day for the first time.
-She was excited to share about the people she met with in front of Spillers Records.
+Elerie Evans, who recently started collecting vinyl records, experienced Record Store Day at Spillers Records for the first time.
 “I love meeting people, speaking to them and finding out what music they’re interested in and how long they have been collecting vinyls for and connecting with the people of the same community,” she said.

 In the heart of Cardiff, the sound of spinning discs and passionate conversations about music serves as a testament to the prevailing relevance of record stores.
 These shops are not just surviving- they are thriving, proving that vinyl and the unique experience it offers continue to resonate with music lovers in the digital age.